zulip/zulip/docs/testing/manual-testing.md

 - Do mute and unmute, have Hamlet send messages
 - Test notifications on/off, have Hamlet send messages
 - Test pin and unpin, view left sidebar
-- Change stream color, and then view the left sidebar and the Home message view
+- Change stream color, and then view the left sidebar and the All messages view
 - Verify stream subscriber counts in the main stream view

 ### User Settings ###